narayanrai97/ride-share-rails/Calender.md

 day_of_week: “6” # The day of week is 6 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
 week_of_month: “0” # The week of month is 0 because the example is daily until the end date.
 month_of_year: “0" # The month of year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “Daily” # The type of repeating is set to daily because the schedule window above recurres daily.
+type_of_repeating: “Daily” # The type of repeating is set to daily because the schedule window above recurs daily.